BlockScope/plugins-for-blobs/README.md

 Completed 15 action(s).
 ```

-To see tests of uom-plugin with color but no build output to the terminal:
+To see tests of `uom-plugin` with color but no build output to the terminal:

 ```
-> stack test uom-plugin --no-terminal --test-arguments "--color=always" ...
+> stack test uom-plugin --no-terminal --test-arguments "--color=always"
 ```